South Sudan crisis

 Where can I access the latest reports?

-South Sudan Operations – for latest on UNHCR’s relief work to protect displaced people inside South Sudan.
+South Sudan Operations – for the latest on UNHCR’s relief work to protect displaced people inside South Sudan.

-South Sudan Situation Portal – for latest updates on the crisis overall, including UNHCR situation reports, funding requirements and UNHCR’s support for neighbouring countries taking in refugees from South Sudan.
+South Sudan Situation Portal – for the latest updates on the crisis overall, including UNHCR situation reports, funding requirements and UNHCR’s support for neighbouring countries taking in refugees from South Sudan.

 DONATE NOW